senotrusov/file-digests/README.md

 It will also help you to find issues with your storage: silent data corruption, bitflips/bitrot, bad blocks, other hardware or software faults.

-You could use this utility to veryfy the restore process for your backups.
+You could use this utility to verify the restore process for your backups.

 It can show a list of duplicate files as well.